huin/accountmerge/README.md

 *   When a match is found, update the matching posting in the destination by adding the tags (including fingerprint key+value).
-If the source posting does not have the "unknown-account" tag and the destination does, then additionally copy the account name from source to destination.
+If the source posting does not have the "unknown-account" tag and the destination does, then additionally copy the account name from source to destination and remove the "unknown-account" tag from the destination.
 *   If nothing matched, create a copy of the source posting within the *default destination transaction*.